One Village Philippines

 The torch consists of two parts, the bamboo handmade structure, which is about three feet long, and a casing jar placed securely into the structure that holds the battery, circuit, LED’s, and solar panel.
 The estimated cost of the electrical component of the pathway lamp is approximately $3.50 per unit.
 Assuming that the jar will be recycled, and the bamboo should be extremely affordable, the cost of those components is considered negligible.

-The testing subteam identifies usability problems with the solar lamp in order to ensure that it properly meets the needs of the Filipino people in the Enchanted Village.
+The prototype subteam identifies usability problems with the solar lamp in order to ensure that it properly meets the needs of the Filipino people in the Enchanted Village.
 They are currently obtaining data on battery charging and discharging using Arduino.

 Social Innovation Subteam:

 The Social Innovation Subteam is responsible for furthering our involvement in social innovation competitions in order to receive additional resources.
 This team also works on preparing the Philippine summer trip, including building a daily trip plan and editing a community-own-enterprise plan.